saltcorn/saltcorn/README.md

 ### Prepare Node

-assuming you have cloned this repository to \$HOME/saltcorn (otherwise adjust PATH)
+Assuming you have cloned this repository to \$HOME/saltcorn (otherwise adjust PATH)

 ```
 npm config set prefix ~/.local